mercorii/PointOfInterest/README.md

 ## Known bugs

-* This is dev build, and because of that there might be game breaking bugs left.
+* **This is dev build**, and because of that there might be game breaking bugs left.
+* Point of Interest markers **are currently not saved between play sessions**.
+Markers only exist during the current play session.
 * Items on the compass jump and disappear from time to time.
 * In order to get the mod working, CommonLib_mods mod by Johnycilohokla needs to be installed.